usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

     risks, agencies should conduct a final validation to confirm that the system achieves the required assurance level for the user-to-agency process.
-NIST SP 800-53A [[SP 800-53A]](#SP800-53A) provides guidelines for the assessment of the implemented system during the validation process.
+NIST SP 800-53A [[SP 800-53A]](#SP800-53A) provides a guideline for the assessment of the implemented system during the validation process.
 Validation should be performed as part of a security authorization process as described in NIST SP 800-37, Revision 1 [[SP 800-37]](#SP800-37).